abinit/abinit/doc/tutorial/eph4isotc.md

 ## Getting started

 In this tutorial, we prefer to focus on e-ph calculations and the associated convergence studies.
-For this reason, we rely on **pre-computed** DEN.nc, DDB and DFPT POT1.nc files to bypass the DFPT part.
+For this reason, we rely on **pre-computed** DEN.nc, DDB and DFPT potentials files in order to bypass both the GS and the DFPT part.
-The DEN.nc file will be used to perform NSCF computations on arbitrarily dense $\kk$-meshes while the DFPT POT.nc files will be merged with the *mrgdv* utility to produce the DVDB database of scattering potentials.
+The DEN.nc file will be used to perform NSCF computations on arbitrarily dense $\kk$-meshes while the DFPT POT.nc files will be merged with the *mrgdv* utility to produce the DVDB database required by the EPH code.

 Note that these files **are not shipped** with the official ABINIT tarball as they are relatively large in size.
 In order to run the examples of this tutorial, you need to download these files from the github repository.